A $21m yacht and copious amounts of champagne - how Ali Williams celebrated 41st birthday

 Spy can reveal that former All Black Ali Williams went "all white" for his lavish 41st birthday bash, partying hard on Auckland's Waitematā Harbour with his billionaire partner, Zuru Toys' COO Anna Mowbray.

-The couple entertained dozens of friends and family, including their respective children, at an all-white themed party aboard the family's $21 million superyacht, The Creek.
+The couple entertained dozens of friends and family, including their respective children, at an all-white themed party aboard the family's $21 million superyacht, the Mahoenui.
 The 40m Princess, originally named Odyssey, was bought from fellow billionaire Graeme Hart two years ago, shortly before the America's Cup in Auckland.

 The birthday boy, chose to stand out on his own on the night, wearing all black while his guests donned all white.
 Williams later swapped out his black shirt for a red-and-black Flash Gordon one.
 Mowbray, 39, was resplendent in a shimmering white figure-hugging gown, with a low-cut bodice and thigh-high split.